Remasking Discrete Diffusion Models with Inference-Time Scaling

 So far, we have been applying remasking for all \(t \in [0, 1]\).
 However, there may be certain periods in the generation process when remasking is not necessary.
 For example, in the early phase of sampling when few tokens are unmasked, remasking them may do little good but slow down the generation.
 Therefore, we propose two methods for optionally 'turning on/off' ReMDM sampling, which amount to the following modification of the \(\sigma_t\) schedules above: $$ \tilde{\sigma}_t = \begin{cases} \sigma_t, & \text{if } t \in [t_{on}, t_{off}), \text{with } t_{on} > t_{off} \\ 0, & \text{otherwise}. \end{cases} $$ Switch.
 We choose some \(t_{switch} \in (0, 1]\) and we have \( [t_{on}, t_{off}) = [t_{switch}, 0) \).
 We denote this strategy as “ReMDM-switch.”

 Loop.
 In this strategy, we set both \(t_{on}, t_{off} \in (0, 1] \).
 Furthermore, in the range when ReMDM is activated, we modify the noise schedule to be constant, such that \(\alpha_t = \alpha(t_{on})\).
 As shown in the figure below, this divides the sampling process into three phases.
 In the first phase, the model generates tokens without remasking (\(\sigma_t = 0\), i.e., using MDLM).
-In the second phase, we hold \(\alpha\) constant (i.e., \(\alpha_s = \alpha_t\)), and the model can 'correct potential mistakes' by remasking and predicting a fixed proportion of the generated tokens in a loop.
+In the second phase, we hold \(\alpha\) constant (i.e., \(\alpha_s = \alpha_t\)), and the model is asked to remask and predict a proportion of the generated tokens in a loop.
+In particular, one can use any ReMDM strategy introduced above in this phase.
+Intuitively, if a 'bad' token is remasked, it will likely be replaced with a 'good' token due to the abundant context.
+Even if a 'good' token happens to be remasked, since the signal-to-noise ratio is designed to be high in this portion of the generation process, it will likely be re-decoded as other (if not the same) 'good' tokens.
+In this way, ReMDM-loop corrects the 'bad' tokens and maintains the 'good' tokens, i.e., fixes mistakes.
 Finally, in the third phase, we let the model predict any remaining unmasked tokens using the MDLM posterior.
 We denote this strategy as “ReMDM -loop.”

 Caduceus